myTerminal/faded-presenter/README.md

 ## Features

-* Easy to use: drag-and-drop a markdown document, no need to remember commands
+* Easy to use: drag-and-drop a markdown document or click to reload the last one: no need to remember commands
 * Less dependencies
 * Spawn more controls by moving mouse cursor near the bottom edge of the screen
 * Check presentation progress